 11. Improve your financial literacy.

 Understanding finances can be a long journey, but it is a great step towards a healthy lifestyle.
-There are several finance books out there and financial advisors at your bank will often be able to provide help free of charge.
+There are several books out there, such as the ones written by Dave Ramsey, and financial advisors at your bank will often be able to provide help free of charge.